SimonGlancy/dice-venue-search/README.md

 # dice-venue-search

 React app using Vite to search dice events by venue

 it is a solution for this question https://diceproduct.notion.site/External-Frontend-Engineer-Technical-Exercise-2ea705b639464e37aa8135aefc5a3211

 to run the app clone this repo

+create a .env file with the following

+VITE_BASE_URL
+VITE_ACCESS_TOKEN

+these can be found in the documentation of the test

 run